fredy31/rainwave-elo/README.md

 Passes through the elections and calculates elo.
 Writes in /data/elo to keep track at what elo something is currently.

 ### check_missing_songs

+Does a lap through all of the cached songs and if some songs referred in elo are missing, fetch their information.

+### build_export_csv

+With everything now setup, creates a human readable csv with the elos pushed day to day.